valancej/Anchore-Enterprise-k8s/README.md

 # Anchore Enterprise EKS Installation

-In this post I will walkthrough the installation of Anchore Enterprise 2.0 on EKS with Helm.
+In this post I will walkthrough the installation of Anchore Enterprise 2.0 on Amazon EKS with Helm.
 Anchore currently maintains a [Helm Chart](https://github.com/helm/charts/tree/master/stable/anchore-engine) which I will use to install the necessary Anchore components.

 ## Prerequisites